-The consumption of alcohol is a well-embedded and accepted feature of Australian culture, with three in four people (69%) aged 14 years or more reporting having consumed alcohol in the previous 12 months.
-Australia's per capita consumption of alcohol is ranked tenth in the world and highest amongst English speaking countries, ahead of Great Britain (14), Canada (32) and the USA (39), according to a World Health Organisation report.
+The consumption of alcohol is a well-embedded and accepted feature of Australian culture, with three in four people (77%) aged 14 years or more reporting having consumed alcohol in the previous 12 months1.
+Australia's per capita consumption of alcohol is ranked 10th in the world and highest amongst English speaking countries, ahead of Great Britain (17), Canada (38) and the USA (49) according to a World Health Organisation report2.

-The majority of those who drink, however, do so responsibly and there are indications of positive changes in consumption patterns.
-Findings from the 2022-2023 National Drug Strategy Household Survey (NDSHS) indicate that there has been a decline in the prevalence of lifetime risky drinking, particularly in remote and very remote areas and for Aboriginal people.
+The majority of those who drink however, do so responsibly and there are indications of positive changes in consumption patterns.
+Findings from the 2016 National Drug Strategy Household Survey (NDSHS)3 indicate that there has been a decline in the prevalence of lifetime risky-drinking, particularly in remote and very remote areas and for Aboriginal people.
 Further, young people are increasingly abstaining and refraining from single occasion risky drinking.
-For healthy men and women, drinking no more than four standard drinks on any day reduces the lifetime risk of harm from alcohol-related disease or injury.
+For healthy men and women, drinking no more than two standard drinks on any day reduces the lifetime risk of harm from alcohol-related disease or injury and drinking no more than four standard drinks on a single occasion reduces the risk of alcohol-related injury arising from that occasion.

 While these trends are encouraging, in NSW many people still engage in risky drinking behaviour.
-In 2023-2024, of those who reported drinking alcohol within the previous year, 24% reported drinking four or more standard drinks at least monthly, similar to 2019 (25%) but down from 2010 (29%).
-Alcohol misuse has a significant impact with the potential to affect many people regardless of their age, gender, socioeconomic status or whether or not they themselves drink.
+In 2016, of those who reported drinking alcohol within the previous year, 17% reported drinking two or more standard drinks daily exposing themselves to a lifetime risk while almost 25% reported drinking four or more standard drinks at least monthly3.
+Alcohol misuse has a significant impact with the potential to affect many people regardless of their age, gender, socio-economic status or whether or not they themselves drink.
 The misuse of alcohol impacts adversely on a broad range of health, social and economic outcomes which also contribute to alcohol misuse, creating a self-perpetuating cycle of increased alcohol consumption and harm, including crime.